thegetty/quire-docs/content/docs-v1/collection-catalogues.md

   - location
 ```

 Once you have determined the information you want to display, you then create an `object_list`.
 Similar to entries in a `figures.yaml` file, each entry in this list will reference a different object featured in your publication.
-The attributes that populate this list should include, but are not limited to the attributes listed under `object_display_order`.
+The attributes that populate this list should include, but are not limited to, the attributes listed under `object_display_order`.
 For example, you may want categorize object types (painting, sculpture, drawing) for use in the [filterable object grid](#generate-object-grids) but don't require this information to show up in the object tombstone.
 In that case, you would leave `type` out of `object_display_order` but keep it in your `object_list`.

 ```yaml
 object_list: